MeiShaohui/SVATN/README.md

 ## Thanks
 ---------------------
-Note that the model used is a modified version of the SUnCNN (`SUnCNN: Sparse Unmixing Using Unsupervised Convolutional Neural Network') and therefore the copyright of it is preseved.
+Note that the proposed model is a modified version of the SUnCNN (`SUnCNN: Sparse Unmixing Using Unsupervised Convolutional Neural Network').